SEJALSSD/React-Project/README.md

-This is my new start of learning jorney of React.
+This is my new start of learning journey of React.
 In this project food menu based on breakfast, lunch, dinner is displayed using React.